 Athanasios Koulis, Andrew Buckle, Alex Boussioutas, Upper Gastrointestinal Translational Laboratory, Peter MacCallum Cancer Centre, Melbourne 8006, Australia

-Athanasios Koulis, Andrew Buckle, Alex Boussioutas, the Sir Peter MacCallum Department of Surgical Oncology, the University of Melbourne, Melbourne 8006, Australia
+Athanasios Koulis, Andrew Buckle, Alex Boussioutas, Sir Peter MacCallum Department of Surgical Oncology, University of Melbourne, Melbourne 8006, Australia

-ORCID number: Athanasios Koulis (0000-0003-8939-8839); Andrew Buckle (0000-0002-2180-0555); Alex Boussioutas (0000-0002-8109-6897)
+ORCID number: Athanasios Koulis (0000-0003-8939-8839); Andrew Buckle (0000-0002-2180-0555); Alex Boussioutas (0000-0002-8109-6897).

 Author contributions: All authors equally contributed to this paper with conception, literature review and analysis, drafting and critical revision and editing, and final approval of the final version.

-Conflict-of-interest statement: No potential conflicts of interest.
+Conflict-of-interest statement: The authors declare having no potential conflicts of interest related to this paper.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Invited manuscript